 The ENAV Committee is requested to:

-Review the content of this liaison note, and advise on best process for coding/identification/portrayal of MAtoN with regard to MSSI and coding related to ITU-R M.1371-5 and IHO standards.
+Review the content of this liaison note, and advise on best process for coding/identification/portrayal of MAtoN with regard to MMSI and coding related to ITU-R M.1371-5 and IHO standards.

-Provide input to the ITU regarding allocation of MMSI with regard to new types of AtoNs.
+Provide input to the ITU regarding allocation of MMSI with regard to new types of AtoN.
 The ARM Committee is willing to interface intersessionally by electronic means if so requested.